EOP-OMB/federal-program-inventory/website/_program/TC.077.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system limits to $3,000 the write-off of losses from capital assets, with carryover of the excess to future years.
-In contrast, the Tax Code allows up to $100,000 in losses from the sale of small business corporate stock (capitalization less than $1 million) to be treated as ordinary losses and fully deducted.
+objective: Under the baseline tax system, unrealized capital gains would be taxed when assets are transferred at death.
+It would not allow for exempting gains upon transfer of the underlying assets to the heirs.
+In contrast, capital gains on assets held at the owner’s death are not subject to capital gains tax under current law.
+  The cost basis of the appreciated assets is adjusted to the market value at the owner’s date of death which becomes the basis for the heirs.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":46750000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":49240000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":33560000000.0}]'
 outlays: null
 permalink: /program/TC.077.html
 popular_name: ''